Dexterfury/Gemini-Risk-Assessor-documentation/privacy-policy.md

 Email: raphaelsquared@gmail.com or dexterfury101@icloud.com

 By using the Gemini Risk Assessor app, you agree to the collection and use of information in accordance with this policy.

+---

+This work is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE.md).